henryweza/challenges-1/challenge-devops/README.md

 How to Setup and run a code
 =======
+## PLZ Remove a fork repo out of git hub

 1. Update a code in to Git or every where you store code

 2. clone to the local to build a docker image if you edit a image please Edit in Dockerfile